 Parents: German Shepherd x Labrador mix

 Expect a Sheprador to be nothing short of brave.
-They’ll proudly defend their pack and keep them company at the same time, thus making them excellent guard dogs.
-In addition, the Sheprador is highly personable and loves their humans.
+They’ll fearlessly defend their pack while keeping them company at the same time.
+Needless to say, they’re excellent guard dogs.
+In addition, the Sheprador is highly personable and loves human interaction.

 Both parent breeds have some of the highest dog intelligence, so expect to see the same in the hybrid.
 They live for work and will take on any challenge in obedience training.
 However, they can be heavy shedders depending on their coat.